 5) present two support letters from partners, NGOs, groups or associations supporting the project

 Applications must be sent post paid to the Alter-Ciné Foundation (see the section Contact us).
-Only applications received by August 15 of each year (with postal seal) will be accepted.
+We do not accept applications sent by e-mail.
+Only applications sent before August 15 of each year (with postal seal) will be accepted.
 Candidates will be advised of the decisions of the Selection Committee before December 31 of each year.

 The grant will be divided in two parts: